telerik/report-server-docs/implementer-guide/setup/migration-tool.md

 ### Command-Line Interface

-The executable must be started with two arguments, describing the **source** and **destination** storage types, followed by a connection information for each storage type.
-An example usage of the tool with command-line arguments would look like this:
+The executable must be started with two arguments, describing respectively the **source** and **destination** storage types, followed by a connection information for each storage type.
+An example command that migrates the file storage located on *C:\Report Server\Data* to a Redis database hosted on *localhost:6981* would look like this:

 *migrate.exe type=file,connection="C:\Report Server\Data" type=redis,connection=localhost:6981,defaultDatabase=1*